-Last updated by Sandeep Dinesh 8 months ago
+Last updated by Sandeep Dinesh a year ago

 Kbee automatically renders your content in a way that is optimized for search engines.
 You don’t need to do anything special to get these benefits.
 If you would like to learn more about how this works, read on!

 Note: SEO Optimization is only performed on Google Docs.
 Other content is not optimized.

 Kbee automatically sets the right meta tags for the modern web, like viewport and content type.
 The title tag is automatically set from the title of your article.

 Keywords are automatically pulled from the headers on the document.
 For example, you can see the keywords for our getting started guide here:

 Currently, Kbee does not set the meta description tag.
 Please upvote the feature on our roadmap if this is something you want!

 Modern search engines largely ignore these tags and instead focus on the actual content on the page, and this is where Kbee spends the most time optimizing your content.

 One of the most important parts of modern SEO optimization is having high lighthouse scores.